Everything You Should Be aware of the benefits of Credit Card charging

 Dashboard for Data and Reporting

 Monitor trends in payment and total collection through one dashboard.
-You can quickly review the initial amount, as well as the additional charge, and the final total for all payments made via the website as well as invoices and invoices that are scheduled prior to making transactions.
+You can quickly review the initial amount, as well as the additional charge, and the final total for all payments made via the website as well as invoices and invoices that are scheduled prior to make transactions.

 Automatically display the entire breakdown of the surcharge and breakdown in customer invoices, web-based payments, and receipts for payments.